FZJ-IEK3-VSA/hplib/README.md

 # hplib-database
 Repository with code for building a database with efficiency parameters from public Heatpump Keymark datasets

+WORK IN PROGRESS.
+PLEASE WAIT FOR FIRST RELEASE

 ## Input-Data
 The European Heat Pump Association (EHPA) hosts a webiste with the results of laboratory measurements from the keymark certification process.
 For every heat pump model a pdf file can be downloaded from https://keymark.eu/en/products/heatpumps/certified-products.